sampadk04/MyLocalGPT/README.md

 - Run the `run_localGPT.py` file to run the LocalGPT on the local device.
 - Modify the `constants.py` file to change the device and model parameters of the LocalGPT.

+## Run in Notebook
+- Run the `LocalGPT.ipynb` file to run the LocalGPT in Jupyter Notebook.
+Make sure to enable GPU in the notebook settings.

 ## Sample Output

 This lists all the sources and the corresponding text chunks that are relevant to the query.